 1/2 your body weight (lbs) in ounces of water/day

 Example: For a person who weighs 150 lbs their daily water consumption goal should be 75oz.

 Water quality is also key.
 Proper water purification helps to remove most environmental toxins while maintaining beneficial minerals.
 Most refrigerator and pitcher filters are only water filters, not water purifiers.
 They give your water better taste but are not necessarily safer.

 Be sure the water you are drinking is clean.
-We trust the AquaTru countertop purification system.
-It’s simple to use and creates water that is cleaner and healthier for you.
+We trust the AquaTru and Berkey countertop purification systems.
+They are simple to use and creates water that is cleaner and healthier for you.
 It transforms your regular tap water into safe bottled-quality water.
 It requires no plumbing or installation.

 Use refillable stainless steel or glass bottles instead of plastic.
 This reduces the consumption of the harmful chemicals contained in plastic.

 Quality Sleep is Part of Self Care